Beyond a Reasonable Doubt (2009 film)

-Beyond a Reasonable Doubt is a 2009 American crime thriller film written, directed, and shot by Peter Hyams, starring Michael Douglas, Jesse Metcalfe and Amber Tamblyn.
+Beyond a Reasonable Doubt is a 2009 American crime thriller film written, shot, and directed by Peter Hyams, starring Michael Douglas, Jesse Metcalfe and Amber Tamblyn.
 Based on Fritz Lang's 1956 film of the same name, it was Hyams' second reimagining of an RKO property after 1990's Narrow Margin.

 In it, a young journalist (Metcalfe) sets himself up as a murderer to expose the unethical practices of a star prosecutor with a trumped-up conviction record (Douglas), but finds himself unable to produce the evidence he had prepared to restore his innocence.

 The film made its worldwide theatrical debut in Spain on July 11, 2009, and was given a limited release in the United States on September 11, 2009.
 It was negatively received by critics, who found it an uninspired retread of one of Lang's lesser works.

 Plot

 Reporter C.J.
 Nicholas built his career on an award-winning documentary about a pregnant teenage prostitute in Buffalo, New York, who died of an overdose after the death of her baby.
 Now a TV reporter in Shreveport, Louisiana, he works to reestablish himself through an investigative unit with co-worker Corey Finley.

 Nicholas is convinced that District Attorney Mark Hunter is corrupt.
 A former police detective discussed as a candidate for Governor, Hunter built his career on a string of convictions based on last-minute, circumstantial evidence.
 After Nicholas flirts with Assistant D.A.
 Ella Crystal to obtain a videotape, they begin dating, despite his distrust of her boss.

 The tape suggests that Hunter uses his former partner on the force, Lt.
 Merchant – lead detective on all of Hunter's successful cases – to obtain DNA evidence from suspects in custody and plant it to support a conviction.
 Nicholas cannot prove how the evidence could be planted, and his boss is forced to cancel his investigative unit due to budget cuts.

 Determined to expose Hunter, Nicholas concocts a scheme to frame himself for a prostitute's murder using circumstantial evidence.
 Finley accompanies him to obtain objects that will link Nicholas to the murder, which he records on video with Nicholas holding a newspaper, showing the date to be after the murder.
 The original video is kept in Finley's desk with a back-up placed in a safe deposit box.

 Nicholas gets himself arrested for DUI by a police contact, Lt.
 Nickerson, while wearing his falsified circumstantial evidence.
 He is arrested and charged with the murder, but Merchant requests the case be transferred to him to steal credit for the DA, to Nickerson's dismay.
 Upon investigating Nicholas' activity, Merchant informs Hunter that Nicholas is trying to set them up.

 The next step in Nicholas' plan is to wait until the prosecution rests its case, then introduce the documentary evidence exposing the truth.
 Hunter instructs Merchant to destroy the video evidence, and Finley finds his desk ransacked.
 He tries to retrieve the back-up, but is killed during a pursuit with Merchant, and the back-up is destroyed.